Spi-OPS: Spitzer and CHEOPS confirm the near-polar orbit of MASCARA-1 b and reveal a hint of dayside reflection: Accurate spin-orbit angle determination

 \subsection{Constraints from Doppler tomography}

-The joint interpretation of photometry and Doppler tomography has two major advantages.
-Firstly they collectively rule out different orbital configurations.
-This is demonstrated in the visualisation in the left panel of \cref{fig:visualise}, which displays four different transit paths of MASCARA-1\,b across its gravity-darkened host for the \textit{CHEOPS}+\textit{Spitzer} fit with tomographic priors, with coloured arrows marking the different directions.
-As the shape of the light curve shows that MASCARA-1\,b transits the hotter polar regions of the star in the first half of the transit (i.e. $-180<\lambda<0$ deg), this rules out the solutions marked in green and red.
-As the tomography confirms that the orbit is prograde (i.e. $-90<\lambda<90$ deg) by determining that the planet initially transits blue-shifted sections of the stellar disk, this rules out the solutions marked in orange and red.
-The one solution allowed by both light curve and tomography is shown in blue.
+The joint consideration of time-series photometry and Doppler tomography has two major advantages.
+Firstly, they each rule out different orbital configurations that could otherwise be possible.
+This is demonstrated in the visualisation in the left panel of \cref{fig:visualise}, which displays four different transit paths of MASCARA-1\,b across its gravity-darkened host for the \textit{CHEOPS}+\textit{Spitzer} fit with tomographic priors.
+The shape of the light curve shows that MASCARA-1\,b transits the hotter polar regions of the star in the first half of the transit (i.e. $-180<\lambda<0$ deg), which are described by the prograde solution marked in blue and the equivalent retrograde solution marked in yellow.
+The tomography confirms both that the orbit is prograde (i.e. $-90<\lambda<90$ deg), and that the majority of its path across the star is spent occulting red-shifted sections of the stellar disk (rotating away from the observer, the right half of the stellar disk), which are described by the solutions marked in blue and red.
+Only the blue solution collectively describes both the light curve and the tomography.
 For completeness, the right panel shows the equivalent transits for the solutions with $-i_\star$ due to the symmetry of the star about the equatorial plane.

 Secondly, in most circumstances Doppler tomography facilitates accurate determination of $b$, $v\sin{i_\star}$, and $\lambda$, but not $\Psi$ due to the lack of information about $i_\star$.
 Transit light curves of fast-rotating stars encode information about all of these parameters, but their accurate determination is more challenging.
 By placing priors informed by the tomography on these parameters, this allows a robust measurement of $i_\star$, which enables an accurate derivation of $\Psi$.
-We adopt this strategy for our joint fit to the full set of light curves in \cref{sec:discussion}.
+We adopted this strategy for our joint fit to the full set of light curves in \cref{sec:discussion}.